A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Introduction

+Our results suggest that approaches which estimate and remove the factor model components from the test statistics prior to applying BH can alleviate burstiness issues.
+A number of such approaches for estimating and removing factor model components in multiple testing settings have been proposed and have shown promise in simulations \citep{frig:kloa:casu:2009,sun2012multiple,FanHanGu,wang:zhao:hast:owen:2017,FanFarmtest}.
+Our CLT for the BH method itself can be a useful step towards deriving CLTs for methods that first estimate and remove factor model components and subsequently apply BH.

-Figure~\ref{fig:Intro_burst4examples} shows some simulations of the FDP under models that we study in this paper.
+Figure~\ref{fig:Intro_burst4examples} shows simulations of the FDP under some models that we study in this paper.
 In each case, there are $25{,}000$ Monte Carlo simulations.
 The BH procedure is used with $q=0.1$ on test statistics that are $\dnorm(0,1)$ for null hypotheses and $\dnorm(2,1)$ for alternative hypotheses.
 Each hypothesis is independently null with probability $0.9$ and nonnull otherwise.
 The models differ in the correlation among test statistics.
 For the first histogram, $m=22{,}283$ test statistics were sampled with correlations based on a $3$-factor model fit to some Duchenne Muscular Dystrophy data described in Section~\ref{sec:DataDrivenExample}.
 The second histogram is for the same correlation matrix after dividing the off-diagonal entries by $10$.
-Next are two block correlation models with blocks of size $100$ and within-block correlations of $0.05$ or $0.5$.
+Next are two block correlation models with blocks of size $100$ and within-block correlations of $0.5$ or $0.05$.
 To keep $m=22{,}283$ one of the blocks had only $83$ test statistics in it.
 In all four settings the FDR is seen to be controlled below $0.1$, as desired.
 The positive False Discovery Rate (pFDR), defined as the expected value of the FDP conditional on there being at least one rejection, does not exceed $0.1$ in these simulations either.
-Of the four histograms, one shows a long tailed distribution for FDP that we consider extremely bursty, two show FDPs that are typically quite close to the target FDR of $q=0.1$, and the fourth one, with downsampled correlations is intermediate.
+Of the four histograms, the one with data-driven correlations shows a long tailed distribution for FDP that we consider extremely bursty, the two with synthetic block correlations show FDPs that are typically quite close to the target FDR of $q=0.1$, and the one with downscaled data-driven correlations is intermediate.